 The following municipal grant programs may be (i) open to all non-profit organizations and charities, or (ii) limited to a defined type of organization.
 Readers should refer to the applicable program policy for eligibility criteria and the web site address for program-specific application forms and supplementary materials.

 Community / Non-profit Resources

-The following is a link to information on a variety grants and contributions program offered by Halifax Regional Municipality.
+The following is a link to information on a variety of grant and contribution programs offered by Halifax Regional Municipality.

-See: http://halifax.ca/grants
+http://halifax.ca/grants